access-ci-org/Toolkit-Docs/docs/toolkits/clustermon-installation.md

-# The XCRI Cluster Monitoring Toolkit
+# The Cluster Monitoring Toolkit

 This toolkit provides two main tools for monitoring the state and useage of your cluster: